surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Context menu colors can now be set in skins
   * Added option to use OS dark mode setting for context menu colors, which overrides skin-defined colors
   * Skin engine can now override the global font used by Surge XT
+  * Added skin connectors for placing the new overlay windows (filter and waveshaper analysis)
   * The entire Classic skin (including hovers and tempo sync assets) is now contained inside the binary
   * Added pitch bend and modulation wheel widgets to the virtual keyboard
   * Correctly constrain plugin window drag-to-resize events